claw-project/claw-language-specification/definition/loop-transform.md

 parallelization.
 This transformation is mainly used to improve the data locality.

-For this case, the **loop-interchange** directive allows nested loops to be reordered.
+In this case, the **loop-interchange** directive allows nested loops to be reordered.

 When two loops are nested, the directive can be used without option.
 In this configuration the inner loop is swapped with the outer loop (see example 1).

-If the list option is given, the loops are reordered with the given order defined in the list (see example 2).
+If the list option is given, the loops are reordered according to the order defined in the list (see example 2).

-###### Variable
+###### Options and details
 * *loop-index*: the iteration variable of the loop

 ###### Behavior with other directives
-When the loops to be interchange are decorated with other directives, those directives stay in place in the code transformation.
-In other words, they are not interchange together with the loops (see example 3).
+When the loops to be reordered are decorated with additional directives, those directives stay in place during the code transformation.
+In other words, they are not reordered together with the loops (see example 3).

 ###### Limitations
-Currently, the loop-interchange directive is limited to 3 level of loops.
-More level of loops can be declared but the transformation is limited to the first 3 level from the directive declaration.
+Currently, the **loop-interchange** directive is limited to 3 level of loops.
+More level of loops can be declared but the transformation is limited to the first 3 levels from the directive declaration.

 #### Example 1
 ###### Original code